Privacy Notice for California Residents

 Background

-This Privacy Notice for California Residents (“Notice”) supplements the information contained in the “Privacy Policy” tab of CDS’ website (the “Site”).
-This Notice applies to all users of the Site who reside in the State of California (”consumers” or “you”).
-CDS implements this Notice to comply with the California Consumer Privacy Act of 2018 (the “CCPA”).
+This Privacy Notice for California Residents (“Notice”) supplements the information contained in the “Privacy Policy” tab of Complete Discovery Source, Inc’s (“CDS” or “we”) website (the “Site”).
+The Notice applies to all users of the Site who reside in the State of California (”consumers” or “you”).
+CDS adopts this Notice to comply with the California Consumer Privacy Act of 2018 (“CCPA”) and the California Privacy Rights Act (“CPRA”).

 CDS’ Collection of Personal Information